falkr/ttm4175/pages/unit-net1/teamwork.md

 You may lose connectivity at this point depending on the IP addresses you have previously chosen.

-**---> On your Ubuntu VM**
+##### On ubuntu-host-2

-Now, on your Ubuntu VM make the following changes:
+Make the following changes.

-:steps:
-1. Change the IP address of 'enp0s8' to 10.10.10.5 using the mask 255.255.255.192 (first add a new address then delete the previous one).
+1. Change the IP address of `eth0` to `10.10.10.5` using the mask `255.255.255.192`.
-2. Check for changes in connectivity between the two VMs.
-Can one VM still `ping` the other?
+2. Check for changes in connectivity between the two hosts.
+Can one still `ping` the other?
-3. Using the same IP address change the mask to '/30'.
+3. Using the same IP address, change the mask to `/30`.
-4. Check for changes in connectivity between the two VMs.
+4. Check for changes in connectivity between the two hosts.
-5. Using the same IP address, what is the smallest subnet size, and corresponding mask, that you can use to maintain connectivity between the two VMs?
+5. Using the same IP address, what is the smallest subnet size, and corresponding mask, that you can use to maintain connectivity between the two hosts?
 Why?

-:tip:
+:report:
-**About the report** You don't have to include all the commands you needed to type, **it is enough to discuss/explain** the changes in connectivity and the choices you made.
+You don't have to include *all* the commands you needed to type, **it is enough to discuss/explain** the changes in connectivity and the choices you made.